Skip to main content

 • Treat manifest content-script list changes as structural development changes.

-• Pass page-derived data through validated messaging instead of performing privileged work directly in the page boundary.
+• Pass page-derived data through validated messaging instead of performing privileged work directly in the content script.

 • Default to isolated world and move to MAIN only when the page context is strictly required.